Justin Turner Player Props: Red Sox vs. Marlins

 Justin Turner At The Plate

-- Among qualifying batters, he ranks 37th in batting average, while his on-base percentage ranks 30th and he is 64th in slugging.
+- Among the qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 31st and he is 64th in slugging.

-- Turner has had at least one RBI in 37.3% of his games this year (28 of 75), with two or more RBI eight times (10.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Turner has had an RBI in 28 games this year (36.8%), including eight multi-RBI outings (10.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.